ome/omero-documentation/omero/users/cli/tag.rst

 Manage tags
 -----------

-The :omerocmd:`tag` subcommands manage the creation, linking and listing of tag annotations.
+The :program:`omero tag` subcommands manage the creation, linking and listing of tag annotations.
 All subcommands can be listed using the :option:`-h` option::

     $ bin/omero tag -h